Orlando Cepeda: St. Louis Cardinals (1966–1968)

-Late career
+Atlanta Braves (1969–1972)

-The trade took Cepeda by surprise.
+Just before the season started, the Cardinals traded Cepeda to the Atlanta Braves in exchange for Joe Torre.
+The trade took him by surprise.
 After learning that his new team was the Braves, he considered retirement, but decided against it after discussing it with his wife.

 Cepeda moved to Atlanta with uncertainty, wondering if the effect of the Jim Crow laws was still present, but his concerns disappeared once they settled.
 Cepeda attended 1969 spring training in West Palm Beach, being welcomed to the team by Hank Aaron.
-On August 4, Cepeda hit his 300th home run in a 7-1 road loss to the Montreal Expos.
+On August 4, Cepeda hit his 300th home run in a 7–1 road loss to the Montreal Expos.
 For the first time, baseball's postseason had best-of-five playoffs, and the Braves won the National League West with a record of 93–69, before losing to the Mets in the NL Championship Series.
-Cepeda compiled a season average of .257, with 22 home runs and 88 RBI.
+Cepeda compiled a season average of .257, with 22 home runs and 88 RBIs.

 In 1970, Rico Carty of the Braves led the league in batting average, while Cepeda and Aaron each drove in more than one hundred runs.
-On July 11, Cepeda reached the 2,000-hit mark with three hits including a home run in a 7-6 loss to the Reds.
-On July 26, in the first game of a doubleheader in Chicago, he had the only three-home run game of his career, driving in seven runs in an 8-3 win; all three home runs were hit off Bill Hands, the last of them a grand slam.
+On July 11, Cepeda reached the 2,000-hit mark with three hits including a home run in a 7–6 loss to the Reds.
+On July 26, in the first game of a doubleheader in Chicago, he had the only three-home run game of his career, driving in seven runs in an 8–3 win; all three home runs were hit off Bill Hands, the last of them a grand slam.
 However, the Braves pitching staff was ineffective, and the team finished in fourth place in the division.
-Cepeda finished with an average of .310, 34 home runs and 114 RBI.
+Cepeda finished with an average of .305, 34 home runs and 111 RBIs.
 In 1971, Cepeda began the season with solid offense, hitting 10 home runs before May was over.
 However, he re-injured one of his knees in his house.
 The Braves' physician administered a shot, but that proved ineffective.
-Cepeda was attended to by Dr. Funk, the Atlanta Falcons' orthopedicist.
+Cepeda was attended to by Dr. Funk, the Atlanta Falcons' orthopedist.
 After running tests and examining X-rays, he determined that the injury was serious.
 Because of this, Cepeda began playing part-time.
 His batting average declined, and he hit only five more home runs that season.
 In September, Cepeda traveled to New York where he underwent surgery, returning to Puerto Rico to recover during the winter.
 In 1972, he began playing while still feeling pain.
 On May 16, Cepeda hit two home runs against the Houston Astros.
 During this time, Paul Richards had been replaced by Eddie Robinson as the team general manager.
 Robinson did not assign treatment for Cepeda's leg, eventually deciding to trade him.